Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Indiana University Bloomington

-IU requires all UAS operations on university property to obtain advance approval from the Office of Environmental, Health & Safety Management.
-Recreational drone use is not permitted on campus.
-Memorial Stadium and athletic facilities subject to federal stadium TFRs during games.
+IU requires all UAS operations on university property to be approved by the Office of Environmental, Health & Safety Management.
+Memorial Stadium TFR applies during football games (federal constraint).

 YesOffice of Environmental, Health & Safety Management — ehs@iu.edu